sshajiya/azure-waf-solution-template-/README.md

 It is a community project so far, and we need as much feedback as possible to steer one properly.
 Feel free to give it a try and leave feedback here or at the project's git repository.

+## How to Run:

+***

+* On GitHub.com, navigate to the main page of the repository.
+* Under your repository name, click Actions.
+* In the left sidebar, click the workflow you want to run.
+* Above the list of workflow runs, select Run workflow.
+* Use the Branch dropdown to select the workflow's branch, and type the input parameters.